PGA - Scoring Average Confidence Intervals (No R)

 Once again the critical value for the z-distribution is the value of \(Z_{\alpha/2}\) such that the area under the standard normal distribution curve between \(-Z_{\alpha/2}\) and \(Z_{\alpha/2}\) is equal to the confidence level.

 The critical values for the z-distribution can be found using a z-table such as the one below.
-All values in the table are the area under the curve to the left of the z-score.
+All values in the table are the area under the standard normal curve to the left of the associated z-score.
+The column on the left shows the associated ones and tenths value for the z-score.
+The row at the top shows the associated hundredths value for the z-score.

 Hypothesis Testing with Single Mean Confidence Intervals